DarkAssassin23/Server_Connect/README.md

 -----
 Thank you for downloading and using the software.

-If you enjoy the software concider sending me a **Dogecoin tip:** D8V1jewXjei69L4kZdRHdr3xoxj5fe51UY
+If you enjoy the software consider sending me a **Dogecoin tip:** D8V1jewXjei69L4kZdRHdr3xoxj5fe51UY